To help diagnose celiac disease and to evaluate the effectiveness of a gluten-free diet

 - What is the difference between celiac disease and an allergy to wheat and other grains?

 Allergies involve hypersensitivity reactions and the production of specific immunoglobulin E (IgE) antibodies directed against grains such as wheat and rye.
-These antibodies may cause some symptoms similar to those caused by celiac disease, but they will only do so for a short time after you eat the food to which you are allergic.
+These antibodies may cause some symptoms similar to those caused by celiac disease, but they will only do so for a short time after you eat the food to which you are allergic or sensitive to.
 The reaction may be mild or severe, but it is limited and does not cause damage to the lining of your intestine the way that celiac disease does.
 If you feel that you may have a wheat or other grain allergy, talk to your healthcare practitioner about getting tested for these allergen-specific IgE antibodies.

 - Can you outgrow or desensitize yourself to celiac disease?